Teach kindness, compassion, and gratitude with these three bucket-filling books and activities.

 This inspiring, bucket-filling tale is one you’ll likely return to over and over throughout the year to remind kids just what it takes to keep their buckets filled and how to respond with compassion to one another’s feelings.
 While this story is centered around an invisible bucket, consider creating your own collective classroom bucket for you and your students to fill throughout the year, and then meet weekly to reflect upon what it takes as a class to keep that bucket filled.

-Whether you use a bulletin board bucket display where students can describe the kind acts they experience — and return to for more bucket-filling inspiration — or use a real, decorated bucket where students can drop notes of gratitude, giving your students the tools to acknowledge and reflect on the kindness, compassion, and gratitude that are now the hallmark of your classroom is an important exercise.
+Whether you use a bulletin board bucket display where students can describe the kind acts they experience — and return to for more bucket-filling inspiration — or use a real, decorated bucket where students can drop notes of gratitude, giving your students the tools to acknowledge and reflect on the kindness, compassion, and gratitude that are now the hallmark of your classroom.

 In this A to Z rhyming book, your students will realize just how simple being kind to one another really is.
-They’ll also learn how to protect their buckets and why they don’t want to be a person who dips into the buckets of others — but most importantly, they’ll discover important bucket-filling tips to make your classroom even more kind and caring!
+They’ll also learn how to protect their buckets and why they don’t want to be a person who dips into the buckets of others.
+Most importantly, they’ll discover important bucket-filling tips to make your classroom even more kind and caring!

 Bucket Filling From A to Z is also a great book to help encourage students to brainstorm their own bucket-filling tips they can share with others.
-By now, your kids know just what it takes to keep their buckets filled and maybe even overflowing.
+By now, your students know what it takes to keep their buckets filled (and maybe even overflowing!).
 Though respecting others and expressing gratitude are now second nature, it’s also important for your students to reflect on their own bucket-filling experience and take it to the next level by sharing their story with others.

 Each week, encourage your kids to work individually or in small groups to generate their own kindness tips they can share with one another, their friends, and their family.
 This will help them reflect on their own bucket-filling journey and inspire others to follow the same path.